AP English Language

 - Butterfly Effect: We will track our progress not only academically and towards succeeding on the AP® exam/further educational goals, but also personally as individuals and members of families, societies, etc. We will reflect on how we have grown as writers and readers, as well as the way literature, writing, language, and media impact us—and how we can use them to impact others, and the broader world—via journal entries and class discussions.

 Course structure: This course is primarily asynchronous, with students encouraged to craft their own schedules and break down tasks to achieve them comfortably within deadlines.
-Essay writing will be highly emphasized, as will discussion posts and student interaction.
+Essay writing will be highly emphasized, as will discussion posts, small daily assignments, and student interaction.
 Students will also practice crafting personal narratives and persuasive pieces, and have the chance to try their hand at other forms of composition (such as speech or news writing).

 Who should apply: